 Prepare and buy your food in bulk.
 This is great, not only for green reasons but also due to the busy and unpredictable nature of modern life.
 If you have unexpected guests just use some of your prepared frozen portions of food.
 Alternatively, if you fancy something different to eat after a long day at work then you have other options that don’t take hours to cook.
 Use cash and carry’s or farmers markets to buy lots of what you use regularly.
 The bonus of which is that you will also save money.
 For that little extra eco- touch, take your own long-lasting bags rather than use the plastic ones in shops that won’t decompose and also can harm wildlife.

 Also, when shopping for your food, buy from local sources.
 The fewer the miles are between the farm and table, the more efficient.
 Consider fruit shipped in from abroad.
 It may taste lovely, but how much pollution did the planes that flew it here create?

 Another huge consideration is whether to use gas or electric energy.
-There are arguments for both sources; also depending on where you live in the world, so weigh up which will suit your family needs more.
+There are arguments for both sources depending on where you live in the world.
+So weigh up which will suit your family needs more.
 Gas offers heat on tap and doesn’t waste as much heat as electricity.
 If you decide on electricity surfaces, ceramic glass is some of the most efficient as they also deliver heat quickly and are also easily cleaned.
-On the subject of cleaning, try to use eco friendly products that don’t contain toxins that may be produced to smell as though they are cleaning your surfaces but are actually full of chemicals that if come into contact with our food, can make you very ill.
+On the subject of cleaning, try to use eco friendly products that don’t contain toxins.
+These are produced to smell as though they are cleaning your surfaces but are actually full of chemicals that if come into contact with our food, can make you ill.

 In terms of water wastage in the kitchen, dishwashers are proven to use roughly 37% less water than washing up by hand.
 If you don’ t have a dishwasher, then having a bowl of soapy water and a bowl of clear water for rinsing is the most efficient method